ddlBoJack/pre-train-dockerfile/Docker&Debug.md

 # An Intro to set up your Docker environment and debug using VSCode

-> Created by Ziyang on 2021.12.20
+> Created by zym22 on 2021.12.20
 >
-> Based on SJTU-XLANCE Servers & speech pre-train docker as examples.
+> Based on SJTU-XLANCE Servers & Speech Pre-train Docker as examples.